 5. Thought Leadership and Networking Events

-The goal of a thought leadership or networking events is to present a brand’s authority in a particular domain and provide opportunities for people with related business interests to meet and interact with one another.
+The goal of a thought leadership events and networking events is to present a brand’s authority in a particular domain and provide opportunities for people with related business interests to meet and interact with one another.
 This event type can include VIPs or focus more on general admission.

 Whether you plan an intimate gathering or a lavish affair, thought leadership and networking events are a tool for establishing a product or service’s place in its industry.
 To make the most of this kind of event, be sure to include featured experts from your company as speakers or hosts and include some multi-touch event marketing strategies into your plan.